goph-R/minicore/README.md

 This framework is in WIP (Work In Progress) state.

 ## Hello application
-1) Create the following directory structure in the downloaded directory:
+1) Create the following directory structure in the downloaded directory, for "cache" and "logs" the application has to have write rights:
 ```
 ~/app
     /templates
+~/cache
 ~/logs
 ```
 2) Create the index.dev.php: